emeb/f303_ice5/f303_ice5_fw/README.md

 Plug into USB cable.
 This basic firmware doesn't provide USB functionality but it does provide a serial 115k command processor on pins 5/6 of the expansion connector.
-Type 'help' to get a list of supported commands.
+Type 'help' to get the latest list of supported commands.
+At this point these commands are provided:

+* help - this message
+* spi_read (addr) - FPGA SPI read reg
+* spi_write (addr) (data) - FPGA SPI write reg, data
+* dir - directory of SD card root
+* config_file (file) - Configure FPGA from file

-At this time the included bitmap.bin FPGA bitstream contains just two registers accessible via the SPI bus thru the commands "spi_read" and "spi_write" - a device ID (0XDEADBEEF) at register 0 and a timer divider at register 1 which controls the speed of the 3 LED blinker.
+The included bitmap.bin FPGA bitstream contains just two registers accessible via the SPI bus thru the commands "spi_read" and "spi_write" - a device ID (0XDEADBEEF) at register 0 and a timer divider at register 1 which controls the speed of the 3 LED blinker.